brokenthorn/node-peering-app/README.md

 The client is a command line application which accepts commands interactively and executes them, communicating with the server.

-Both the client and the server use WebSockets through Socket.IO to bidirectionally communicate in realtime, mostly for sending events like money received and for sending user messages to other clients.
+Both the client and the server use WebSockets to bidirectionally communicate in realtime, mostly for sending events like money received and for sending user messages to other clients.
+The server uses the `ws` library to implement the WebSocket server.

 ## Scope